rezaamini-ir/easypanel/docs/component-structure.md

 ### Store Files

-If you use inputs with file type, You may be wondering how can you change the path of store method?
+If you use inputs with file type, You may be wondering how can you change the path of the store method?

 It's really easy in EasyPanel:
 ```php